Securing Passwords with Salt, Pepper, and Rainbows

 Zebedee : ?????

-Only Zebedee is safe, and that's only for two reasons: (1) He's a freaky little spring creature that can do magic things who has a magnificent moustache, and (2) no one has added his password or some value that matches the hash of it to the rainbow table... yet.
+Only Zebedee is safe, and that is only for two reasons: (1) he is a freaky little spring creature with a magnificent moustache who can do magic things, and (2) nobody has added his password — or a collision for it — to the rainbow table yet.

-Rainbow tables exist for several hashing algorithms including the shown MD5 and SHA1.
-If the hash wasn't on the rainbow table then causing a collision for a specific account would cost only USD$2,000 and take about a day for MD5.
-I'm not sure how much this would cost using SHA1.
+Rainbow tables exist for several hashing algorithms including MD5 and SHA1.
+If the hash is not in the table, causing a collision for a specific account would cost around USD$2,000 and take about a day for MD5.

-Rainbow tables take quite some time to populate and that time can be made longer by requiring that the hashing function is applied to the data several times before the value is taken.
+Rainbow tables take a long time to populate, and that time can be made longer by running the hash function multiple times before storing the result:

 MD5(alphabets) = a34bc26f864ed5f404eac5b7a20cd9aa